2018, Artificiel, Montréal

 Collaborators: Christophe Havard and Avatar

-Documentation: Marion Gotti and Alexis Bellavance
+Documentation: Marion Gotti, Alexis Bellavance and Espace f

 The project was made possible thanks to the support of the Conseil des arts et des lettres du Québec.